CapHuman: Capture Your Moments in Parallel Universes: Related Work

 \subsection{Controllable Human Image Generation}

+Text-conditioned methods~\cite{huang2023avatarfusion,shen2023controllable,xu2023seeavatar,gan2023efficient} have shown remarkable capability in human/avatar generation.
 The text condition is awesome, but still unsatisfactory for real-world applications like human image generation, which requires more fine-grained control.
 The challenge is how to structurally control the existing pre-trained text-to-image models.
 ControlNet~\cite{zhang2023controlnet} and T2I Adapter~\cite{mou2023t2iadapter} design an adapter to align the new and external control signal with the original internal representation of the pre-trained text-to-image models.
 They both provide pose-guided conditional generation but fail to preserve the identity.
 In addition, DiffusionRig~\cite{ding2023diffusionrig} supports personalized facial editing with head control.
 The proposed framework cannot provide the text editing ability, limiting its generative capability.